 Green Agenda is an online publishing project that aims to stimulate public discussion and debate and deepen understanding of critical and contemporary green politics and philosophy.
 It is a project of the Green Institute, focussing on publishing essays and interviews that explore the challenges of our time and present creative progressive ideas for the future of Australia and the world.

-We intend to publish a selection of essays and other content as a book in 2016.
+We intend to publish a selection of essays and other content as a book.

 Green thinking is responsive to the challenges of our contemporary world and is underpinned by the beliefs found in the four pillars of the green movement around the world: ecological sustainability, social and economic justice, peace and nonviolence and participatory democracy.